 Remember that choosing the right supplier is almost as important as choosing the right tool.
 Keep this in mind and take the time you think is best to evaluate the various options available.

-Try to invest in continuous training for the members of the company.
+- Give the end users the opportunity to evaluate the software’s performance: In this case, first of all, try to invest in training for the end users.
 Make sure they know the software well and listen to their opinions and suggestions if they have them.
-This will prevent you from encountering resistance to change or lack of motivation.

 In the process of adaptation and training you can ask for the support of the tool provider.

 - Plan always thinking about the interests and needs of your company.

 - Be careful with data migration and disruption of activities

 - Create a small internal team to manage the implementation project.